developer-onizuka/rabbitMQ_KEDA_Csharp2/README.md

 # func kubernetes deploy --name rabbitmq-to-facedetectedmq --registry 192.168.1.5:5000 --max-replicas 16 --polling-interval 5 --cooldown-period 60
 ```

-# 3. Insert the record to MongoDB
+# 3. Insert the record to MongoDB by the function on KEDA
 This function is
 - to dequeue the EmployeeEntity record including image and face's image from the "employee-queue".
 - to insert it to MongoDB.